Getting Help with Depression

 Let me tell you a quick story.

 Claire began to work with one of our skilled practitioners to create a depression treatment plan that would address her depression symptoms holistically.
 That word, ‘holistic’, is thrown around a lot, so let me explain what I mean.
-Depression and anxiety (which often go hand in hand) impact one’s whole life – their body, mind, spirit, and relationships.
+Depression and anxiety (which often go hand in hand) impact one’s whole life—their body, mind, spirit, and relationships.
 And so the treatment needs to benefit a person’s whole life, too.
-We work collaboratively with you to design a plan of action that both helps you feel better now, and leads to a full and satisfying life in the long-term.
+We work collaboratively with our clients to design a plan of action that both helps people feel better now, and leads to a full and satisfying life in the long-term.
 That’s what happened with Claire.

 girls happily talking